Cloud Deployment Through Arc AMI

 Arc should be started, stopped, and restarted using standard systemd commands:

-sudo systemctl stop arc
+sudo systemctl start arcsudo systemctl stop arc

 sudo systemctl restart arc